TobiasPSP/doneland_sources/Tools/Software/EspHome/Adoption/README.md

 <details><summary>Understanding ESPHome Adoption</summary><br/>

 When *ESPHome* discovers a new device with a *generic firmware*, it offers to *add this device* to your *ESPHome environment*.
 If you accept by clicking *ADOPT*, you can assign a new name to the device, and *ESPHome* creates a *configuration* for this device, including unique access keys.

 Once the device is adopted, you turned it into a *specific device*.
-You can now edit and update its *configuration*, and install new firmware wirelessly.
+You can now edit and update its *configuration*, and install new firmware wirelessly - but only in the *ESPHome instance* that *adopted* the device.
+The device is now no longer *generic* and can no longer be adopted by other *ESPHome instances*.

 </details>